 GIST 493.
 Directed Readings.
 3 Hours U.

 Individual and supervised readings in a selected area of international studies.
 Course is repeatable with permission of the program director.
 LEC.

 GIST 495.
 Global Internship.
 3 Hours U.

 Semester-long internship with a business or organization located abroad or that provides a global or international working context for the interning student.
-A term paper is required.
+The assessment component normally requires the submission of a reflective internship journal documenting work experiences within this unique context, and a final paper on a relevant theme that is determined by instructor and student based on context.
+This course is available to GIST majors and minors only.
 Prerequisite: Consent of instructor.
 INT.

 GIST 501.
 Topics in: _____.
 1-3 Hours U.